-- 3.2.1 In addition to the components referred to in 3.1.1, the student selects components as specified in Appendix 1. - 3.2.2 The Board of Examiners must approve the student's selection of components. - 3.2.3 In addition to the component taught at this university, and subject to the approval the Board of Examiners, students may also select component offered by other Dutch or foreign universities, or components offered by another legal entity offering accredited graduate higher-education programmes. - 3.2.4 Students who are enrolled in the programme can assemble their own programme of components that are taught by the institution as long as a final examination is associated with these.
+- 3.2.1 In addition to the components referred to in 3.1.1, the student selects components as specified in Appendix 1. - 3.2.2 The Board of Examiners must approve the student's selection of components. - 3.2.3 In addition to the components taught at this university, and subject to the approval the Board of Examiners, students may also select component offered by other Dutch or foreign universities, or components offered by another legal entity offering accredited graduate higher-education programmes. - 3.2.4 Students who are enrolled in the programme can assemble their own programme of components that are taught by the institution as long as these are concluded with afinal examination .
 They will require the permission of the most appropriate Board of Examiners.
-When granting such permission, this Board of Examiners also indicates to which University programme the programme is considered to belong7.
+When granting such permission, this Board of Examiners also indicates to which University programme the programme is considered to belong5.
 If necessary, the Executive Board appoints a Board of Examiners to take this decision.